 I finally watched Romeo and Juliet (2013).
 Of course, as always with adaptations, I have high expectations.
-The way that their first meeting was portrayed I will admit that I found it a bit cheesy.
-At least in the 1996 version with Claire Danes and Leonardo DiCaprio there was more magic when they met, at least, that was my feeling.
+The way that Romeo and Juliet’s first meeting was portrayed I will admit that I found it a bit cheesy.
+At least in the 1996 version with Claire Danes and Leonardo DiCaprio there was more magic when they met. at least.
+That was my feeling, at least.

 Lastly, the parts that I LOVED the most were the last two scenes at the end of the movie.
 Romeo and Juliet is a classic tragedy about the love of two people and I feel that the last two scenes were remarkably beautiful and they brought tears to my eyes.
 I love the final shot of Juliet and Romeo together as they were discovered by the Friar Laurence and the Guard, it was breathtakingly beautiful and captured the emotion that I was really longing and looking for this entire movie.